Best Espresso Grinders Under $500 (2026)

 Burrs: 55mm Flat Steel

-• ✗ Italian sizing (slightly smaller than expected)
+• ✗ Compact Italian sizing means slightly smaller hopper capacity (300g)

 #2